 You can then segment your customers and the products or services they buy into one of four categories:

 - high sales and low profit

 - low sales and low profit

 It's a good idea to focus on customers that provide high sales and high profit.
 However, customers that provide high profit on low sales can also help boost profits.

-If customers are providing low profit from high sales, you should think about adjusting your pricing to see if you can generate more revenue from these sales.
-See how to manage your customer service.
+If customers are providing low profit from high sales, you should think about adjusting the price of your product or service to see if you can generate more revenue from these sales.

 It may not be worth focusing any efforts on customers who generate low sales and low profits.